MSB Frequently Asked Questions

 • Am I required to file any periodic/quarterly reports with your Department?

 Yes.
-The Department adopted the NMLS Money Services Businesses Call Report (MSBCR) functionality for submission of routine financial and transactional reporting requirements by Seller of Payment Instrument and Money Transmitter Licensees.
+The Department adopted the NMLS Money Services Businesses Call Report (MSBCR) functionality for submission of routine financial and transactional reporting requirements by Money Transmitter Licensees.
 Learn more about the MSBCR requirements from the NMLS Resource Center at: https://mortgage.nationwidelicensingsystem.org/slr/common/Pages/MoneyServicesBusinessesCallReport.aspx.

 Agent/office information must be uploaded via the Uniform Authorized Agent Report (UAAR).
 Even if you have no agents or changes to report, you must still file through the NMLS.
 Learn more about the UAAR requirements from the NMLS Resource Center at https://mortgage.nationwidelicensingsystem.org/slr/common/Pages/UniformAuthorizedAgentDelegateReporting.aspx.

-Money transmitter and seller of payment instrument licensees must file both the MSBCR and the UAAR through the Nationwide Multistate Licensing System (NMLS) on a quarterly basis.
+Money transmitter licensees must file both the MSBCR and the UAAR through the Nationwide Multistate Licensing System (NMLS) on a quarterly basis.
 All parts of the reporting requirement are due within 45 days of the quarter-end.

 Due quarterly, within 45 days of the end of every calendar quarter: